Free Loop Spaces with Nathalie Wahl and Alexandru Oancea

-The fourth European Talbot workshop will take place in Germany from July 29 to August 4, 2018.
-The goal is to bring together a group of 30-35 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.
+The fourth European Talbot workshop took place in Germany from July 29 to August 4, 2018.
+The goal was to bring together a group of 30-35 graduate students and post-docs to work on a focused topic under the guidance of two senior mentors.

-Most of the talks will be given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
+Most of the talks were given by the participants, with enough free time in the afternoon and evenings for further discussions and interaction.
 The character of the workshop is expository in nature, starting with the basic ideas and leading to a survey of the most recent developments in the field.
-Since all participants will stay together at a group house, jointly responsible for cooking and cleaning, we hope to create an informal and inspiring atmosphere.
+Since all participants stayed together at a group house, jointly responsible for cooking and cleaning, we hope to have created an informal and inspiring atmosphere.

 Loop spaces play an important role in many branches of mathematics.
 Recent years have seen exciting progress on the old dream of using homotopy-theoretic methods on loop spaces to determine geometric properties of manifolds and study moduli spaces.
 We will in this workshop focus on the homology of free loop spaces on manifolds, considering it through the eyes of Morse theory, Hochschild homology and string topology.
 We will be particularly interested in applications, older as well as recent, to the study of closed geodesics on manifolds, Lagrangians in symplectic topology, and to the moduli space of Riemann surfaces through topological field theories.

 More specifically, we are going to study the following topics:

 - Morse theory on the free loop space of manifolds and